carpentries/2017Merger/RFCs/RFC6.md

   * Policy: enforcing Code of Conduct
   * CarpentryCon task force: planning and implementing (yearly?) convention for community
   * Mentoring: resource for instructors and connected with instructor training
-  * Infrastructure: maintaining consistent and stable templating for lessons
+  * Infrastructure: maintaining consistent and stable templating for lessons and workshops

 ## For discussion: